 An online interview questionnaire form used by the HR department to gather personal information and position-relevant details about potential candidates that show an interest in a vacant job position.

-Letters are a form of written communication that involves putting one’s thoughts, ideas, questions, and concerns into a text written by hand, on paper, (or typed on a computer, before being printed), and then sent.
+Letters are a form of written communication that involves putting one’s thoughts, ideas, questions, and concerns into a text written (or typed) by hand, on paper, which is then sent.

-Although emails currently take precedence over written or printed business letters, such form of communication is still used for certain types of correspondences, such as reference letters, employment verification, and job offers.
+Although emails currently take precedence over written or printed business letters, this form of communication is still used for certain types of correspondence, such as reference letters, employment verification, and job offers.

-One of the finalists for a junior marketing position brings a hand-written reference letter from a former employer, which makes the said candidate stand out among other finalists.
+One of the finalists for a junior marketing position brings a handwritten reference letter from a former employer, which makes them stand out.